dhis2/training-docs/content/analytic_tools/trainerguide_reportsapp.md

 * Org Unit : Animal Region
 * Data Set : Immunisation
-* Report period : Monthly, Year: 2021, Month: March
+* Report period : Monthly, Year: 2022, Month: October

 In addition, the “Public” Org unit group has been selected from the “Ownership” group set.
 Select “Get report” in order to retrieve the report.